 Adult Protective Services staff must advise consumers upon referral that services put in place may be limited to 31 days.
 Upon receipt of the referral, the CCE Lead Agency must also communicate to the consumer that services put in place may be limited to 31 days.
-The provision of services may exceed 31 days if 1) the emergency or crisis still exists and continuation of the services is needed for resolution or 2) the crisis is likely to return without the provision of services.
+The provision of services may exceed 31 days if 1) the emergency or crisis still exists and continuation of the services is needed for resolution, or 2) the crisis is likely to return without the provision of services.

-9. Adult Protective Services staff must fax or hand-deliver referral packets for high-risk referrals to the intake entity within 3 hours of entering the referral into the ARTT.
-The protective investigator or protective investigator supervisor and intake entity will discuss the APS referral and any safety issues and risk factors in person or over the telephone.

-- 10. Adult Protective Services high-risk referrals made after business hours (including evenings, weekends, and holidays) require a telephone call to the intake entity.
-The following referral information must be provided: name, social security number, address, safety assessment, risk factors (such as environmental concerns), and type of report.
-The referral will be entered into the ARTT within the first 3 hours of business on the next business day.
-Within 3 hours of entering the referral into the ARTT, a referral packet will be faxed or hand-delivered to the intake entity (see #24 for packet contents). - 11.
-Before services are terminated after 31 days, the client will be seen face-to-face by a Lead Agency case manager.
-If the CCE Lead Agency determines services can be safely terminated, APS will be contacted (using contact information in the ARTT).
+- 9. Adult Protective Services staff must fax or hand-deliver referral packets for high-risk referrals to the intake entity within three (3) hours of entering the referral into the ARTT.
+The protective investigator or protective investigator supervisor and intake entity will discuss the APS referral and any safety issues and risk factors in person or over the telephone. - 10.
+Adult Protective Services high-risk referrals made after business hours (including evenings, weekends, and holidays) require a telephone call to the intake entity.
+The following referral information must be provided: name, Social Security number, address, safety assessment, risk factors (such as environmental concerns), and type of report.
+The referral will be entered into the ARTT within the first three (3) hours of business on the next business day.
+Within three (3) hours of entering the referral into the ARTT, a referral packet will be faxed or hand-delivered to the intake entity (see #24 for packet contents). - 11.
+Before services are terminated after 31 days, the client will be seen face-to-face by a CCE Lead Agency case manager.
+If it is determined that services can be safely terminated, APS will be contacted (using contact information in the ARTT).
 Adult Protective Services will participate in a discussion of the client regardless of the status of the case.

 If both parties agree that crisis-resolving services can safely be terminated, the client may be placed on a waitlist for additional services, if appropriate.
-The case manager will complete and enter a new 701B in the Client Information and Registration Tracking System (CIRTS).
-The case manager will set the referral source to "Other" in CIRTS, and respond to the follow up question, "what is the purpose of this assessment?" with an appropriate response based upon the initial referral from APS, indicating the area(s) where the change occurred, e.g. health, living situation, caregiver, environment, income.
+The case manager will complete and enter a new 701B Form in the Client Information and Registration Tracking System (CIRTS).
+The case manager will set the referral source to "Other" in CIRTS.
+The case manager will also respond to the follow-up question, "what is the purpose of this assessment," with an appropriate response based upon the initial referral from APS.
+The response will indicate the area(s) where the change occurred, e.g. health, living situation, caregiver, environment, income.
 This allows the individual to be prioritized for services in accordance with DOEA prioritization criteria while leaving the previous assessment record, including the previous "APS" referral source status, intact.

 If both parties do not agree that services can safely be terminated, the CCE Lead Agency case manager will assess the client's needs, and the assessment will be entered in CIRTS.
-Adult Protective Services protective investigator supervisor and a case manager supervisor at the CCE Lead Agency will jointly review the case to resolve the issue(s).
-If both parties continue to disagree about the client's need for additional services, refer to #40.
+A protective investigator supervisor and a case manager supervisor at the CCE Lead Agency will jointly review the case to resolve the issue(s).
+If both parties continue to disagree about the client's need for additional services, refer to #40 in this manual.